webxdc/webxdc_docs/src/shared_state/crdts.md

-Just like in the conventional sense of a [Data Type](https://en.wikipedia.org/wiki/Data_type), a CRDT can be defined by the set of its possible values, the set of valid operations on those values, and low-level representation of those values.
+Just like in the conventional sense of a [Data Type](https://en.wikipedia.org/wiki/Data_type), a CRDT can be defined by the set of its possible values, the set of valid operations on those values, and low-level representation of them.
-There are many possible types, and while some may be completely inapplicable to a given situation, there are often many ways to accomplish any particular goal.
+There are often many ways to represent the same information.
-An understanding of many types' behaviours will help you write software that is more suited for its tasks.
+Knowing the range of possible values and the exact operations required for your particular use case will help you choose the most effective design for the job.

 _CRDTs_ go further than the basic data types that are included in almost any programming language in that they are designed to be [replicated](https://en.wikipedia.org/wiki/Replication_(computing)) across multiple processes.
 These processes might run on the same machine, but are more commonly spread across a network.